syncfusion-content/javascript-docs/js/Diagram/Label.md

 | NoWrap | Text will not be wrapped | ![](/js/Diagram/Label_images/Label_img20.png) |
 | Wrap | Text-wrapping occurs when the text overflows beyond the available node width. | ![](/js/Diagram/Label_images/Label_img21.png) |
 | WrapWithOverflow (Default) | Text-wrapping occurs when the text overflows beyond the available node width.
 However, the text may overflow beyond the node width in the case of a very long word. | ![](/js/Diagram/Label_images/Label_img22.png) |

+## TextOverflow

+* The nodes.labels [textOverflow](/api/js/ejdiagram#members:nodes-labels-textoverflow "textOverflow") property is used whether to display the overflowed content in node.
+* You can set [overflowType](/api/js/ejdiagram#members:nodes-labels-overflowtype "overflowType") as ellipsis or clip only when textOverflow is true.
+* When the text exceeds the node size, the text gets clipped while setting overflowType as clip.
+* When the text exceeds the node size, the dotted line appears at the end of node while setting overflowType as ellipsis.

 ## Appearance